-The US is one of the most sought-after destinations for study abroad for Indian and International Students.
+The US is one of the most sought-after destinations to study abroad for Indian and International Students.
 Undergraduate study in the US is very expensive.
 On top of that, the process of getting scholarships and financial aid for international students is tough and quite complex.
-This post will try to throw some light on the very same issues – types of financial aids, how the allocations work, and how to secure the financial aid for undergraduate study in US.
+This post will try to throw some light on the very same issues – types of financial aid, how the allocations work, and how to secure financial aid for undergraduate study in US.

 Financial Aid for Undergraduate International Students to Study in US